careerhub-source/Recruitment-Portal/README.md

-# Career Portal Software by Danvast Group
+# Recruitment portal or Career Portal Software by Danvast Group

-Welcome to the official GitHub repository for the **Career Portal Software** developed and maintained by **Danvast Group**.
+Welcome to the official GitHub repository for the **Recruitment portal or Career Portal Software** developed and maintained by **Danvast Group**.
 This open-source project provides a comprehensive platform for managing job postings, applications, and candidate tracking – ideal for organizations looking to streamline their recruitment process.

 ## 🔍 Overview

-The **Career Portal Software** is designed to help businesses and HR departments:
+The **Recruitment portal or Career Portal Software** is designed to help businesses and HR departments:

 - Publish job vacancies with detailed descriptions
 - Allow candidates to browse, search, and apply for jobs